Innovation and Strategic Network Formation: Asymmetric Learning Probabilities

 It is straightforward to extend Definition~\ref{def:crit} to allow heterogeneous secrecy.
 We now let $\lambda$ be the spectral radius of the matrix $(\beta_i\iota(q_i,q_j)\delta )_{ij}$.
 As before entry $(i,j)$ is equal to the probability that firm $i$ learns indirectly from firm $j$.
-Let $\lambda$ be the spectral radius of this matrix.
+Given the modified definition of $\lambda$, Definition~\ref{def:crit} continues to define a critical threshold and this threshold again corresponds to the emergence of a giant component.